maingocthanhtan96/larajs-docs/docs/generators/frontend.md

 ];
 ```

-**asyncRoutes**
+**2. asyncRouterMap**

-Represents pages that require authentication and are loaded based on permissions.
+Represents pages that require authentication and are dynamically loaded based on the permissions of the current user.

 ```ts
 export const asyncRouterMap = [